 Consider the directness of Mary Barra from General Motors in a 2014 statement to the US Congress about a fault in a GM product that had cost lives.
 “My name is Mary Barra, and I am the chief executive officer of General Motors,” she opened.
 She went on to say: “I am deeply sorry.”

 In contrast, the passive phrase – mistakes were made – is often used by politicians as a way to acknowledge error while distancing themselves from responsibility.
 It was popularised during the Watergate scandal by president Nixon’s spokesman Ron Ziegler.
 In 1973, he apologised to The Washington Post saying that "mistakes were made in terms of comments" the White House made about the Post and its reporters.
 It was famously repeated in December 1986, when Ronald Reagan conceded that "mistakes were made" by his administration when it sold arms to Iran.

-It is always better to sound direct and personal in your writing by using ‘I’, ‘we’ and ‘you’ plus the active tense.
+It is always better to sound direct and personal in your writing by using ‘I’, ‘we’ and ‘you’, plus the active tense.
 So, remember to channel Mary Barra next time you need to write to your boss and hold your hands up for making a mistake.
-That’s how we build trust.
+That’s how we earn trust.

 2. Pursue clarity: unpick complexity

-George Orwell, author of Animal Farm and 1984, said there were six questions to ask yourself as a writer.
-This guidance also works well in the office.
+George Orwell, author of Animal Farm and 1984, said there were six questions to ask yourself as a writer:

 - What am I trying to say?